Joe Cooley: Biography

 He is regarded as one of the most accomplished and influential Irish button accordionists.
-On one occasion, in Miltown Malbay, Co.
-Clare, Joe was presented with a beautiful Paolo Soprani C#/D accordion he dubbed "The Box" which would accompany him on his tour of America in the 1970s.
+On one occasion, in Miltown Malbay, County Clare, Joe was presented with a beautiful Paolo Soprani C#/D accordion he dubbed "The Box" which would accompany him on his tour of America in the 1970s.

 Joe returned to Ireland in the spring of 1973 after becoming ill with cancer.
 He toured the pubs of Clare and Galway with his friend the banjo player Des Mulkere until shortly before his death in December 1973.
 His only commercial recordings were not released in Ireland until 1975.